CLEAR Coaching Model: explanation, questions and template

 - Often candidates and employees are leading the coaching sessions by focussing on the future in each phase.
 Despite the flexibility of the model, it is still important that the basic elements of self reflection, consideration and evaluation are included.

-CLEAR coaching model template
+CLEAR coaching model template, including questions

 Now it’s your turn